Business Plan 2025-2026

 • Ensure the Hall is available to users in a clean and safe state and that reported defects are remedied as quickly as possible.

-• We will maintain a healthy cash flow, reviewing hiring charges at least annually, seek additional funding through grant applications and continue to maintain a strategic cash reserve to meet unanticipated issues.
+• We will maintain a healthy cash flow, reviewing hiring charges at least annually, seeking additional funding through grant applications and continue to maintain a strategic cash reserve to meet unanticipated issues.

 • We will maintain a close liaison with the Parish Council over the planned development at Stock’s Farm and take appropriate steps to ensure that the Village Hall boundaries are protected, and that the development work does not impact on the Hall’s viability, security or sustainability.